 - How much control do you want over the appearance of your site?

 - What about the speed, security, and performance of your site?

 - Will you have multiple users helping to run your site?

 - Would you rather use a hosted platform or choose your own hosting provider?

 - Are you adding a blog to your site?

 Also Read: How To Generate Sitemap For Your WordPress With Jetpack WordPress Plugin

 WordPress Alternatives for CMS

 A content management system (CMS) is a framework that allows many users to build and manage a website without having to code it from scratch or even knowing how to code.
-You can easily customise your site’s architecture, use multimedia in your posts, organise your content using tags and categories, manage multiple users, edit the underlying code, and much more.
+You can easily customize your site’s architecture, use multimedia in your posts, organize your content using tags and categories, manage multiple users, edit the underlying code, and much more.